-- provide an allowance to the student;
+- provide an allowance to the student.

-- provide lodging, meal and free transportation between factory and dormitory/border checks for students posted to Mainland China
+- provide lodging, meal and free transportation between factory and dormitory/border checks for students posted to Mainland China.

 During the attachment period, the interns maintain their status as full-time students of CityU.
 There is no employer-employee relationship between the interns and the company unless the two parties enter into such a relationship by way of an employment contract.
-If an employer-employee relationship is set up, contribution of MPF may be necessary.
+If an employer-employee relationship is set up, contribution to MPF may be necessary.

-Interested companies can register at this link, “Training Company Registration”, and submit the job specification before March each year.
+Interested companies can register as Training Company Registration, and submit the job specification before March each year.

 Students joining IAS are in their third year from the following disciplines: